-The DLGS offers an academic program and activities to support the development of a spectrum of knowledge and skills required for a doctoral degree in the field of spatial sustainability science.
+The DLGS offers an academic programme and activities to support the development of a spectrum of knowledge and skills required for a doctoral degree in the field of spatial sustainability science.
 This combines a variety of formats, both compulsory and elective, that also reflect the specific needs in the different stages of a cumulative or monographic dissertation.
 The curriculum includes core, subject, methodological, and skill development courses.
 Additionally, fellows may choose courses from the wide ranging program of the Graduate Academy of TUD.
 For all international students, language courses in German are also supported.

-The DLGS provides an academic program to facilitate the acquisition of a range of knowledge and skills necessary for pursuing a PhD in spatial sustainability science.
+The DLGS provides an academic programme to facilitate the acquisition of a range of knowledge and skills necessary for pursuing a PhD in spatial sustainability science.
 These courses comprise compulsory and elective formats that cater to specific requirements at various stages of a cumulative or monographic dissertation.
 Each course is typically designed to consist of two components: lecture that imparts information and knowledge, and interactive session that involve hands-on activities or application of the acquired knowledge.
 The curriculum encompasses core, subject-specific, methodological, and skill development courses.
 The following is a list of mandatory and elective courses offered to candidates, which can be undertaken during their dissertation phase.

 1. Core courses